Carol Ferris: Predator

 When Carol Ferris is cured of her evil Star Sapphire persona, she develops a third subconscious identity, the male "Predator".
 Deprived of Hal Jordan's love at the time, Carol finds everything she wants from a man in the Predator—masculinity, strength, and care.
 Physically separated from Carol's body, the Predator repeatedly appears as a mysterious figure, protecting Ferris Aircraft from the threats of Eclipso, the Demolition Team and Jason Bloch.
 He also establishes the company Intercontinental Petroleum (Con-Trol) to let her regain control of Ferris Aircraft.
 Finally, the Predator starts to court Carol (who does not know what the Predator really is) and battles Hal Jordan for her love.
 Hal defeats him and witnesses him merging with Carol into Star Sapphire.

 Now fully evil, Carol takes over ruling Zamaron but her reign is short; the Zamarons, following the Crisis on Infinite Earths, abandon their queen and their homeworld to live in another dimension with their male counterparts, the Guardians of the Universe.
 Carol gets furious and vows revenge on Hal and the Green Lantern Corps.
 After several battles, Carol finds her chance to hurt her ex-lover and murder Katma Tui, whose power ring is rendered inert following the destruction of the main power battery on Oa.
 Hal keeps John Stewart (Katma's husband) from killing Carol, straining their friendship in the process.

-In the third Green Lantern series, the nature of the Predator entity is retconned as being a parasite creature from the planet Maltus.
+In the third Green Lantern series, the nature of the Predator entity is retconned as being a parasitic creature from the planet Maltus.
 The entity corrupted Carol and is responsible for making her murder Katma.
 The Green Lantern Corps purge Carol of the entity, saving her life in the process.
 But her time under the creature's control, along with the destruction of Coast City and the discovery that her father faked her mother's death, causes Carol to reject a distraught Hal Jordan.
 Instead, she opts to stay with her mother and find her own path.